 If you are into multi-sports and don’t mind spending a bit more, you can always opt for one if the company’s running watches.

 The fitness tracking information on the Apple Watch is comprehensive in that it wants you to exercise for 30 minutes per day, stand for at least a minute for 12 hours and burn enough calories every 24 hours.
 It’ll also tell you steps and distance travelled, which is a staple of the tracker.

-Apple’s optical heart rate sensor is one of the best on the market.
-If you want to heart rate zone train, there are many third-party apps such as Runkeeper, Strava and Runtastic – that show your heart rate info as you exercise.
+Apple’s optical heart rate sensor is one of the best ones on the market.
+You can even tap into third-party apps for heart rate zone training such as Runkeeper, Strava and Runtastic.
 They also come with fully featured smartphone apps for more detailed information.

 The main novelty for an analogue type device is the addition of heart rate monitoring.
-Withings has accomplished this impressive feat through a technology called photoplethysmography (PPG), which monitors heart rate using green LED lights to detect variation in the level of blood in the wrist.
+The company has accomplished this impressive feat through a technology called photoplethysmography (PPG), which monitors heart rate using green LED lights to detect variation in the level of blood in the wrist.